-• Press the Source Search button and wait a few seconds for an image to appear.

-- Turn on the connected computer or video source, and press its play button to begin your presentation, if necessary. - Check the connection from the projector to your video sources. - If you are projecting from a laptop computer, make sure it is set up to display on an external monitor. - If necessary, turn the projector and the connected computer or video source off and then on again.
+- Press the Source button on the projector repeatedly to cycle through the available sources.
+Wait a few seconds for an image to appear. - Turn on the connected computer or video source, and press its play button to begin your presentation, if necessary. - Check the connection from the projector to your video sources. - If you are projecting from a laptop computer, make sure it is set up to display on an external monitor. - If necessary, turn the projector and the connected computer or video source off and then on again. - If the other solutions do not solve the problem, reset all of the settings using the Reset menu.